-Join Sara Morgan for an in-depth discussion in this video Using the exercise files, part of Improving Visualforce Performance.
+Join Sara Morgan Nettles for an in-depth discussion in this video Using the exercise files, part of Visualforce: Improving Performance.

 - All lynda.com members have access to the Exercise Files used in the developer courses.
 To access these files, go to the Exercise Files area, and look for the ZIP file to download right to your Desktop.
 The Exercise Files are organized by chapter, and start with Chapter 02.
 You should see a folder for each chapter, and within that folder there are sub-folders for any videos that are associated with Exercise Files.
 For this course, we're going to be working with Visualforce pages, and the code for each page is just a regular text based file that you can open with any text based editor.